Recycling places and

 donation alternatives - Hawaii

 This is a list of various places in Hawaii (focusing mainly on Oahu because I live there) that you can go to get rid of your junk around the house, or websites or places you can check for more information, aside from the usual charities (Community Clearinghouse, Big Brothers Big Sisters, Salvation Army, Goodwill, etc.).
 This information is taken from various sources.
-I've started adding national organizations as well.
+I've also started adding national organizations, especially where there is no local alternative.

 Please note that this is a PRIVATE site, created strictly for informational purposes.
-I am not affiliated with any of the organizations or groups mentioned here (well, OK, I am a freecycling group member) and I do not represent or endorse their views, opinions, etc. Also, because this page is updated infrequently, names and phone numbers and other contact information may be out of date.
+I am not affiliated with any of the organizations or groups mentioned here and I do not represent or endorse their views, opinions, etc. Also, because this page is updated infrequently, names and phone numbers, other contact information, or websites may be out of date.

-Feel free to e-mail me at schala ~~at~~ schala(dot)info with suggestions.
+Feel free to e-mail me at schala ~~at~~ schala(dot)info with suggestions, or if any links or events are outdated or no longer exist.
 PLEASE put the words "Hawaii recycling" somewhere in the subject line so I don't delete your message as spam.
 Thank you!

 General recycling/disposal information